Release of Fabric Studio v1.0

 Announcing the MS Fabric Users Slack Channel

 Are you a Microsoft Fabric user looking to supercharge your collaboration and networking?
-We’re excited to announce our new Slack channel MS Fabric Users, tailor-made for people who want to engage with a dynamic and supportive community.
-By moving our conversations from the traditional forums to Slack, we’re creating a space that’s built for speed, ease, and connectivity.
+I am excited to announce the new Slack channel MS Fabric Users which I just created, tailor-made for people who want to engage with a dynamic and supportive community around Microsoft Fabric.
+With this channel, I want to create a space that’s built for speed, ease, and connectivity.

 I am already using different Slack channels for other technologies I use on my daily basis (Delta Lake, Databricks Users, VSCode Development, …) and when it comes to interactive collaboration, I think Slack is much more efficient in getting answers to your immediate questions than traditional forums etc. Here are some other reasons why I think that’s the case: